sebioharasaft/sebioharasaft.github.io/_pages/about.md

   - /about.html

 ---
-Hello!
 Welcome to my website.
 Iʻm still working on the links and filling in information, so please check back in a few weeks for a complete site!

 (last updated 01-17-2024)

 <!-- ---